A native mobile game with a live content pipeline and 5,000+ daily active users

 Yes.
 The backend infrastructure we build is engine-agnostic.
 It exposes APIs and SDKs that the game client calls, regardless of the engine the client is built in.
 We provide client-side integration code for your engine of choice.
 If your client already has partial backend integration (for example, a matchmaking client that talks to your existing system), we assess what can be migrated or replaced during discovery so the transition doesn't require a full client rewrite.

-A backend covering matchmaking, leaderboards, player profiles, and basic analytics typically runs $35,000 to $75,000.
-A more complete live service infrastructure with in-game economy, live ops tooling, anti-cheat, and a full analytics platform typically runs $75,000 to $150,000.
+A first module covering matchmaking, leaderboards, player profiles, and basic analytics starts around $35,000 to $75,000.
+From there, a full live-service platform that adds in-game economy, live ops tooling, anti-cheat, and a complete analytics layer grows to $75,000 to $150,000.
+You launch a validated v1 first, then expand.
 Fixed cost agreed before development starts.

 Tell us your game type, your target concurrent player count, and which backend systems are blocking your launch or limiting your live service.
 We'll scope the right infrastructure and give you a fixed cost.